sol/rewrite-with-location/README.markdown

-# Proposal: An extensible mechanism for source locations in library code
+# Proposal: A simple and extensible mechanism for source locations in library code

 We propose a solution that is similar to [JHC's `SRCLOC_ANNOTATE` pragma][jhc-srcloc-annotate], but slightly more general.